 Javier Sanz has dedicated his winery to the production of wines from pre-philloxera vines and the recovery of varieties that have almost become extinct.
 His Malcorta wines are the culmination of this effort and represent a style of Rueda white wine that, but for his interest would have disappeared.

 A fabulous visit to the original, 19th century winery has been arranged with a tasting of the superb quality Rueda produced there.
-We will visit the vineyards which are the very special heritage of Javier Sanz’ wines and we will enjoy a tapas lunch at the winery.
+We will visit the vineyards which are the very special heritage of Javier Sanz’ wines and we will enjoy a tapas with our tasting at the winery.

 After our visit we will travel on to Madrid.
 If time permits we will stop in Segovia on the way.

-LUNCH AND WINE TASTING ARE INCLUDED – DINNER ON YOUR OWN
+WINE TASTING WITH LIGHT TAPAS INCLUDED – DINNER ON YOUR OWN

 ACCOMMODATIONS AT THE WELLINGTON HOTEL MADRID